CaptainHottub/macro_keyboard/readme.md

 V3.1 or V3.2 wont run because I didn't update the Autoit package.
 I will fix it when I can.

+I hava macro that will play/pause, next song and previous song for spotify.
+It works by just pressing the media key.
+There is an issue with this approach and it is that Google Chrome and possibly other chromium based browsers interact with media keys too.
+So pressing the PlayPause media key will playPause spotify and whatever video you may have open in a webbrowser.
+To stop Google Chromes interaction with media keys you need to disable it in chrome://flags/#hardware-media-key-handling

 WHAT I WANT TO DO:
 Add a requirements file, use pipreqs to make it.
 Update to python 3.11